-To calibrate for wind direction, the following method can yield vane calibration accuracies of $\pm 5^{\circ}$ or better if carefully done.
+Accurate wind direction calibration requires a Model 18112 Vane Angle Bench Stand.
 Begin by connecting the instrument to a signal conditioning circuit which has some method of indicating wind direction value.
 This may be a display which shows wind direction values in angular degrees or simply a voltmeter monitoring the output.
-On a large sheet of paper or cardboard, carefully draw lines, pie fashion, at $45^{\circ}$ increments.
-Mark these points with degree values; $0^{\circ}, 45^{\circ}, 90^{\circ}...$ Center the instrument mounting base at the centerpoint of the markings with the junction box facing South (180°).
-Visually align the vane with each crossmarking and observe the indicator output.
-If the vane position and indicator do not agree within $5^{\circ}$ , it may be necessary to adjust the potentiometer coupling inside the main housing.
-Details for making this adjustment appear in the MAINTENANCE, POTENTIOMETER REPLACEMENT outline, step 7.
+Orient the base so the junction box faces due south.
+Visually align the vane with the crossmarkings and observe the indicator output.
+If the vane position and indicator do not agree within 5°, adjust the potentiometer coupling inside the main housing.
+Details for making this adjustment appear in the MAINTENANCE, POTENTIOMETER REPLACEMENT, outline, step 7.

-It is important to note that while the sensor mechanically rotates through 360°, the wind direction signal from the signal conditioning occurs at 352°.
+It is important to note that, while the sensor mechanically rotates through 360°, the full scale wind direction signal from the signal conditioning occurs at 355°.
 The signal conditioning electronics must be adjusted accordingly.
-For example, in a circuit where 0 to 1.000 VDC represents 0° to 360°, the output must be adjusted for 0.978 VDC when the instrument is at 352°.
-(352°/360° X 1.000 volts = 0.978 volts)
+For example, in a circuit where 0 to 1.000 VDC represents 0° to 360°, the output must be adjusted for 0.986 VDC when the instrument is at 355°.
+(355°/360° X 1.000 volts = 0.986 volts)

 Wind speed calibration is determined by propeller pitch and the output characteristics of the transducer.
-Calibration formulas showing propeller rpm and frequency output vs. wind speed are included below.
-Standard accuracy is +/- 0.5m/sec.
-For greater accuracy, the device must be individually calibrated in comparison with a wind speed standard.
+Calibration formulas showing wind speed vs. propeller rpm and output frequency are included below.
+Standard accuracy is \pm 0.3 m/s (0.6mph).
+For greater accuracy, the sensor must be individually calibrated in comparison with a wind speed standard.
 Contact the factory or your supplier to schedule a NIST (National Institute of Standards & Technology) traceable wind tunnel calibration in our facility.